18th Century Women’s Clothing & Accessories

 Other accessories

-- Aprons, with separate pages on bib-aprons, blue aprons, check aprons, and pocket aprons
+- Aprons, with separate pages on bib-aprons, blue aprons, check aprons, pocket aprons, and embroidery patterns for aprons

 - Breast Knots and Bows